 of People in Society

-enabling adoption of technology regardless of life stage or physical ability
+enabling adoption of technology regardless of life stage, physical ability, or mental ability

 Textiles are present in